European Heritage Label for the Maastricht Treaty

 Read the Treaty

 Would you like to see the Maastricht Treaty for yourself?
 You can: the Limburg Government on the Meuse has a copy on display.
 You can see it during one of the guided tours.
+Due to the corona measures, it is currently not possible to physically view the exhibition.
+As soon as this is possible again, it will be announced on the website of the Province.
+You can already visit the exhibition digitally via the virtual tour of the Gouvernement aan de Maas.

 The original text of the treaty can also be found in several languages on the EU website.
 But first, a word of warning: it is an extremely boring and difficult text.
 This is partly because there were disagreements between the member states on various decisions made in Maastricht.
 Vague formulations were used to obscure these differences of opinion, allowing each government to interpret the treaty in such a way that they could agree with it.
 The upshot is that, to this day, there is much debate on how certain provisions should be interpreted.